Because of the high volume of inquiries about joining my group, I am not able to reply to every email.

 In addition, you will need to hone your skills at mathematical writing.
 This type of writing can be very different from non-mathematical writing.
 Mechanically, you will need to know and continually improve your knowledge of LaTeX, which is the standard language for typesetting math-heavy scientific papers.

+You need to have good programming practices and attention to detail, and you should value well-organized code.
 You will need to become good at version control, object-oriented design, and quickly picking up new languages, APIs, and libraries.
-You need to have good programming practices and attention to detail, and you should value well-organized code.
 At the same time, you should be good at working at a fast pace, producing quick prototypes, and capable of keeping yourself organized so you know how to clean up our hastily produced experimental code.

 The last point is on the commitment necessary to be successful at graduate research.
 Science is harsh.
 Your goal will be to explore something that nobody in the world has ever known before.
-The amount of time and effort it takes to answer an open question is completely unknown and often infinite.
+The amount of time and effort it takes to answer an open question is completely unbounded.
 And there is no foolproof oracle to tell us which questions will be easier.
 The harshness of science means that you'll need to be really smart about how you work.
-Usually this means just working hard without much time off, but it can also mean strategically taking breaks to improve your overall productivity.
+You will need to become an expert at time management.
+You should maintain a steady pace, making substantial progress every day.
+You should strategize about taking breaks to improve your overall productivity.
 And you should know when to ask for help.
 The work should also be fun, like I wrote above.

 Be aware that I get a lot of email from students wanting to work with me, so I may not be able to reply to every query.
 However, if all this stuff excites you more than it scares you, feel free to get in touch to see if our research interests line up.
-Send me an email at [email protected]
+Send me an email at [email protected].